Camino Francés 2013

 I begin to have pains in the back of my legs at this stage.
 Nothing too serious but something I needed to be wary of.
 No blisters so far though.

 Not too long after I leave Redecilla, I meet a Dutch girl called Femke.
 I greet her by asking her if she is Irish.
 Quite possibly the worst greeting ever!
 I would walk with her until Belorado, a further 12km.
 It’s amazing how fast time goes when you have someone to chat to.
 The first 10km I was walking by myself and it felt like forever but don’t get me wrong, I enjoy time by myself.
 All the tiny niggling pains I had notched up paled into insignificance and my pace picked up.
-We walked 12km in little over 2 hours!!
-There were another folks we met along the way and after a brief hello and how are you, we fired on to the next town.
+We walked 12km in a little over 2 hours!!
+There were other folks we met along the way and after a brief hello and how are you, we fired on to the next town.
 We passed Espinosa del Camino, Viloria de Rioja, and Castidelgado before we reached Belorado.
 These towns only hold an albergue, a church, a few houses, and a cafe.
 There is hardly any life and we passed through them in no time.

 Belorado is a fine large town, with winding streets, a central square and large church.
 The albergue Cuatro Cantones is closed when we arrive so we sit outside and wait.
 There are a few others there, including some of the Irish group.
 The remainder were en route at that time.
 There are 4 albergues in Belorado, each with their own traits.
 This holds 62 people over 3 floors and boasts a large back garden, chicken coup and swimming pool.
 Unfortunately, the pool is off limits today due to the weather.
 The opening time was 12.30 so we were pretty early.
 Over the next hour, we chatted about random things and rarely touched on anything of a serious nature.
 The queue for the Albergue grew and grew, with some people we knew from the previous 2 days.